September 18, 2020

 Google measures this engagement as a degree of overall site health.
 The more people are talking about your business, the more likely Google is to understand the website is important and relevant.
 Users should encourage reviews across social platforms like Facebook as well as Google My Business.

 Readability is still important.
 The goal is to get information to your guests as quickly and efficiently as possible.
 Think of Google and the user as the same thing for these purposes: someone is coming to your website, what is their first impression?
-How easy is it to find the info that they might need like hours, address and menus?
+How easy is it to find the info that they might need like hours, addresses and menus?
 Websites can be in-depth with a ton of content or feature beautiful graphics but if the hours, name, address, phone number and menus aren't readily available, your website will have a higher bounce rate; which is a negative ranking factor.

 It's better to have text-based than image-based menus.
 Text-based menus make it easy for search engines to understand what your menus say–positively affecting SEO.
 It also helps the user experience.
 We know that menus are among the top pages visited on a restaurant’s website.
 Menus need to be easy to read (no more pinching and zooming on the screen) and easy to navigate from section to section.
+Cutlets is a New York City-based casual deli.
+Their online menu is a great example of how simple yet functional text-based menus can be.

 Yes, this is still very important, specifically for location pages.
 Google must understand what your pages are and what purpose they serve.
 Your location page is going to be important for Google to understand all the details that come with that (name, address, phone number, associated special events or special menu items that are exclusive to that location).